canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 `spark8t` and spark-client snap have the notation of the so called 'primary' service account, the one that would be chosen by default, if no specific account is provided.
-The primary Spark service account can be set using
+The primary Apache Spark service account can be set using

 ```python
 registry.set_primary(service_account_id)